Bladnoch, Wigtownshire: History

+1877 economy

-By 1877 Bladnoch was a large village consisting of one and two storey neat slated houses, all of which had been built since the start of the 19th century.
-Industries in the village were McClelland's Distillery and McClelland's Preserved Potato Manufactory and Farina Mill.
+By 1877 Bladnoch was a large village consisting of one and two storey slated houses, all of which had been built in the 19th century.
+McClelland's Distillery and McClelland's Preserved Potato Manufactory and Farina Mill operated then.
 George McClelland, brother of Thomas and John McClelland who founded the distillery in 1817, founded the Starch Manufactory, Potato Mill or Farina Mill at Potato Mill road later.
-In 1842 it was described as being immediately south of Fordbank House, nearly half-a-mile north of Bladnoch Village.
-It was a considerable building of two stories high and built of stone, forty persons getting constant work there.
+In 1842 it was described as sitting immediately south of Fordbank House, nearly half-a-mile north of Bladnoch Village.
+It was a considerable building; two stories high and built of stone, employing forty people.
 At that time the factory and Fordbank House were the property of Charles McClelland.
-Fordbank was described as "a house of two stories high and built of stone."
-There were nearby small outhouses and pleasure grounds.
-In 1841 the works were described as "a Farina Mill with extensive chemical works where a large number of men and women were employed in day and night shifts of work."
-The Mill operated from the mid 19th century until after World War I. The ground on which it stood was on lease from the Burgh of Wigtown, and when the mill closed the land reverted to the Burgh and was sold for private building.
-In the Statistical Account of 1965 the Potato Mill is mentioned as having been demolished, and this being the cause for the drop in potato production in the parish.
+Fordbank was described as "a house of two stories high and built of stone".
+Nearby were small outhouses and pleasure grounds.
+In 1841 the works were described as "a Farina Mill with extensive chemical works where a large number of men and women were employed in day and night shifts of work".
+The Mill operated from the mid 19th century until after World War I. The ground on which it stood was on lease from the Burgh of Wigtown, and when the mill closed the land reverted to the Burgh and was sold privately.
+In the Statistical Account of 1965 the Potato Mill is mentioned as demolished, causing a drop in potato production in the parish.
 The last McClelland belonging to the Potato Mill was George McClelland who owned Orchardton House in Wigtown.

-In 1877 there were many businesses in Bladnoch.
-There was a small coach building establishment run by Mr Withers, at which small or the largest coaches could be made at short notice.
-There was a large iron foundry owned by Mr William Anderson, a ship owner who had vessels trading to Glasgow and England.
-At his foundry all sizes of iron castings could be produced, again at short notice.
-This foundry (which stood near the present garage in Bladnoch) built boats which were put into the river at the site of the old ford, on the brae.
-Another Bladnoch ship owner was Mr Robert Bennett, proprietor of a large bakery in the village.
-He had a vessel which traded between Wigtown and Whithorn.
-McClumpha's drapery and tailoring establishment, run by father and son, made fashionable and substantial gentlemen's clothing.
-There was also Mr George Paton's joiner and cartwright's shop, a post office, three grocers' shops, two public houses, and a beautiful bowling green which had been gifted to the village by the Earl of Galloway.
-At this time transport consisted of two coaches daily travelling from Newton Stewart to Whithorn and vice versa.